 The software industry is rapidly advancing to meet the various demands and requirements of the businesses and the common man alike.
 Making an application that does not just satisfy clients but is also readily scalable and ensures top-notch availability is hugely dependent on the application architecture that your software is built on.

 We wanted to provide our guide to microservices as an application architecture that promises to improve the overall quality of modern apps.
 There are many issues to consider before making the choice between monolithic and microservice architecture.
-Team management, performance monitoring, and quality assurance are among those on the list.
+Team management, performance monitoring, and QA software testing services are among those on the list.
 Read on to find out more about microservices pros and cons and when to use them to ensure your software’s high performance.

 Key Takeaways